COME-UNITY IN UNITY, AND GIVING BACK

 She set up and continues to fund a free holistic health community library and her clinic offers pro bono consultations two days a week.
 As a therapist and humanitarian, she established a mobile clinic to travel to remote, war torn, and underprivileged communities, through which she offers free trauma counselling, creative therapy, psychological support, ceremony, and rites of passage.

 As a conservationist, she started her ‘Future Forests’ reforestation program which collects wild native tree seed and reintroduces the young saplings back to the wild each year.
 An offshoot of this has her growing and reintroducing rare native medicinal plants from purchased seed in order to increase their population once again in the wild.
 She is passionate about preserving oral traditions and indigenous culture; her storytelling gatherings and song circles promote creative cultural exchange through song, story, dance, and music, and her workshops promote, preserve, and contribute to the continuence of native skillsets.
 She is currently researching and documenting the local traditions and lore of her home area in Ireland, and she's founder of both the Alpine Mindfulness & Sacred Ecology Network and the Alpine Wise Woman Gatherings.
 All of these community offerings, and more, are exclusively financed through her teaching incomes and reinvested back into the community in the spirit of paying it forward.

-Niamh is currently based in the Alps and divides her time between there and West Cork, where her family still lives.
-Her mountain home is shared with her pack, and runs on solar and hydro power.
-Niamh practices sustainability and aims to have a zero waste household and business.
-She grows organic vegetables, fruits, berries, herbs, tends a medicinal plant garden, and gathers wild native ingredients year round.
+Niamh is currently based in the Alps and divides her time between there and West Cork, where her father and sister still live.
+Her mountain home in the Alps is shared with her pack, runs on solar and hydro power, and her hope is to achieve a zero waste home, clinic and business.
+She grows her own organic vegetables, fruits, berries, herbs, and medicinals from her own seeds, and gathers wild native edible and medicinal ingredients year round.

 If you would like to get in touch with her, she can be reached via the contact form on this website.